MicrosoftDocs/sql-docs/docs/machine-learning/r/ref-r-revoscaler.md

 ## Full reference documentation

-The **RevoScaleR** library is distributed in multiple Microsoft products, but usage is the same whether you get the library in SQL Server or another product.
+The **RevoScaleR** package is distributed in multiple Microsoft products, but usage is the same whether you get the package in SQL Server or another product.
 Because the functions are the same, [documentation for individual RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) is published to just one location under the [R reference](https://docs.microsoft.com/machine-learning-server/r-reference/introducing-r-server-r-package-reference) for Microsoft Machine Learning Server.
 Should any product-specific behaviors exist, discrepancies will be noted in the function help page.

 ## Versions and platforms

-The **RevoScaleR** library is based on R 3.4.3 and available only when you install one of the following Microsoft products or downloads:
+The **RevoScaleR** package is based on R 3.4.3 and available only when you install one of the following Microsoft products or downloads:

 + [SQL Server 2016 R Services](../install/sql-r-services-windows-install.md)
 + [SQL Server Machine Learning Services](../install/sql-machine-learning-services-windows-install.md)